10 Ways to Monetize Your Social Media Expertise

 6. Guest at Podcasts, Vlogs, and Webinars

 Depending on where you appear as a guest, there might not be a monetary payment.
 Instead, you will be rewarded with exposure to your host’s audience or promoting your products and services on the spot.
+You can work together with your podcaster to actively engage your audiences by coordinating social media shoutouts to listeners and sharing the best listener feedback to get even more followers.

 7. Social Media Management